 - a) At least 3 advanced courses will be required for students in all GBS themes.
 Each theme defines what constitutes an advanced course and may display on their website pre-approved advanced courses.
 If a course is not listed, then the student must contact the Program Manager or Theme Director to see if the course qualifies.
 Each theme may require more than 3 advanced courses, particularly if the advanced courses are 2 hours credit.
 One of the advanced courses can be an off-site course such as those offered by Cold Spring Harbor, but this must be approved ahead of time by the Theme Director (or theme curriculum committee) and the mentor.
 These courses are typically at least one week long and have class/lab times of 40 hours or more.
 Completion of the course with a grade of "B" or better is required to count toward the advanced courses requirement.
 The three advanced courses have to be 700 level classes to count as "advanced courses".
-Other courses, such as 500 or 600 level classes, can be taken for graduate credit, but they will not count towards the "three advanced courses" requirement. - b) The three advanced courses have to be 700 level classes to count as "advanced courses".
-Other courses, such as 500 or 600 level classes, can be taken for graduate credit, but they will not count towards the "three advanced courses" requirement. - c) Graduate courses offered by other UAB Schools require prior mentor approval and documentation of approval to the theme manager. - d) The mentor and the student's thesis committee will decide the appropriateness of all advanced courses taken by each student.
+Other courses, such as 500 or 600 level classes, can be taken for graduate credit, but they will not count towards the "three advanced courses" requirement. - b) Graduate courses offered by other UAB Schools require prior mentor approval and documentation of approval to the theme manager. - c) The mentor and the student's thesis committee will decide the appropriateness of all advanced courses taken by each student. - d) Graduate classes can be taken off-site, such as those for GBS students at Hudson Alpha, with the prior approval of the Theme Director and mentor.

-- e) Graduate classes can be taken off-site, such as those for GBS students at Hudson Alpha, with the prior approval of the Theme Director and mentor. - f) The Graduate School requires that 48 credit hours should be completed prior to admission to candidacy.
-GBS students taking the standard course load (9 credit hours during the fall, spring and summer semesters) will fulfill this requirement before the end of the second year. - g) Participation in a journal club will be required for all GBS students in both the Fall and Spring semesters until graduation.
+- e) The Graduate School requires that 48 credit hours should be completed prior to admission to candidacy.
+GBS students taking the standard course load (9 credit hours during the fall, spring and summer semesters) will fulfill this requirement before the end of the second year. - f) Participation in a journal club will be required for all GBS students in both the Fall and Spring semesters until graduation.